Lisa Kelly (trucker): TV appearances

 Kelly is one of the truckers for the History Channel's Ice Road Truckers.
 She first appeared in season 3 (Seasons 1 and 2 had been set in Canada) in 2009, as the only woman.
-She subsequently took part in season 4 (in 2010) and season 5 and 7.
+She subsequently took part in seasons 4 and 5 (early 2010—early 2011) and further seasons 7-12 (2013—2017; 2025), with the exception of the series season 6 (2012).

-She also took part in the History Channel's Ice Road Truckers: Deadliest Roadsalong with Rick Yemm, Dave Redmon and Alex Debogorski trucking in the Himalayas in India; in a later season, she drove in Bolivia and Peru.

 Journalist Kaye O'Hara claims that Kelly was offered a contract to return to the show for season six, but she declined it.
-According to show's producer Kelly was taking a year off.
-Kelly returned in season 7, and on season 9, she was working in Darrell Ward's new company before his death following season 10.
-She appeared in season 11, the final season for Ice Road Truckers.
+According to the show's producer, Kelly was taking a year off.

+In 2013, Kelly quit Carlile and returned to the show's season 7, which returned to run only in Canada, working now for Polar Industries, company owned by Mark Kohaykewych who also appeared on the series.

+Starting with season 9 (2015), she worked with Darrell Ward in a self-owned trucking company for 2 years (seasons 9-10) before his death in 2016.
+Kelly ran the company on her own during early 2017 (season 11) before the arrival of Darrel's younger son, Reno Ward, with whom she ran the company until the end of the season.

+She also took part in the History Channel's Ice Road Truckers: Deadliest Roads in later 2010, along with Rick Yemm, Dave Redmon and Alex Debogorski, trucking in the Himalayas in India during the first season, being the only one to conquer the journey through the Himalaya's mountain range.
+In a later season (late 2011), she drove on the Andes' Death Road (Yungas Road) in Bolivia and southern Peru roads, along with part of the first season cast (Rick and Dave) and newcomers Hugh Rowland, G.W.
+Boles, Augustin "Tino" Rodriguez and Timothy "Tim" R. Zickuhr.

+In 2023, Kelly also provided the intro voiceover for Alaskan Road Truckers, a PC game on Steam.

+She has a YouTube channel under her name.

+In 2025 Kellly's returning for the Ice Road Truckers rerun in season 12.

 Personal life

 In 2008, Lisa married Traves Kelly, after dating him for four years.
 He is full Aleut Native Alaskan and an avid dirtbiker.
-They have no children.
 Her hobbies include motocross, horse riding, skydiving, hang gliding, and snowboarding.
 She owns a miniature horse named Rocky and a cat named Tanzi.